Go to the Courses section

-The School of Education comprises six research groups whose interests span learning and development from early years to primary, secondary, further and higher education.
-This includes work-based and lifelong learning, in an environment that brings together education, psychology and health sciences.
+The School of Education is home to a vibrant, inclusive, interdisciplinary research community.
+Our six research groups span diverse fields of learning and development across the life course, from the early years to higher education, to work-based and lifelong learning.
+Internationally-recognised researchers and researcher-practitioners work alongside early career researchers and doctoral students in an environment that encourages collaboration and critical dialogue.
+We work across the rich disciplinary and methodological traditions of educational research, including the humanities, social sciences, life sciences, and health sciences.
 Funding comes from a variety of organisations, including research councils, government departments, international agencies and charities.

 Early Years explores quantitative research into pedagogic interactions and qualitative research into the emotional aspects of relationships between adults and children, as well as quality in Early Years Provision and the experiences of Early Years practitioners in Higher Education.